projectcontour/contour/examples/example-workload/httpproxy/README.md

 # HTTPProxy

-This directory contains example code for run contour with HTTPProxy.
+This directory contains example `HTTPProxies` demonstrating different aspects of its functionality.

-Most subdirectories contain a (complete) set of Kubernetes YAML that can be applied to a cluster.